SAP-samples/codejam-cap-llm/exercises/02-deploy-llm-ailaunchpad/README.md

 ![SAP AI Launchpad - Resource Group 2/2](assets/resource_group_2.png)

 ## Create a configuration to deploy a proxy for a large language model on SAP AI Core
 With Generative AI Hub on SAP AI Core you have access to all major large language models (LLMs).
 There are open-source models that SAP has deployed such as the Falcon model.
 And there are models that SAP is a proxy for, such as the GPT models, Google models, models provided by Amazon Bedrock and more.
 To use one of the provided LLMs for a custom use case you need to create a deployment configuration of the model.
 Using the configuration you can then deploy the model.
-You will then get a deployment url that is created for you to query the model of your choice.
+You will get a deployment URL that is created for you to query the model of your choice.

-👉 Open the **ML Operations** tab, go to **Scenarios** and select the **foundation-models** scenario.
+👉 Open the `ML Operations` tab, go to `Scenarios` and select the `foundation-models` scenario.
 Scenarios related to generative AI are the only pre-configured scenarios provided by SAP.
 For all other custom machine learning models you would want to train or deploy you will need to create your own scenario.

 ![Scenarios 1/2](assets/scenarios.png)

-👉 Select the **Executables** tab and then the serving executable **azure-openai** to see the available Azure OpenAI models.
+👉 Select the `Executables` tab and then the `serving executable azure-openai` to see the available Azure OpenAI models.

 ![Scenarios 2/2](assets/scenarios_2.png)

 👉 **Copy** the name of the model you want to deploy the proxy for.

-In this CodeJam you will use gpt-35-turbo.
+For CodeJam you will use `gpt-35-turbo`.
 After that you will create a configuration.

-👉 Click on **Configurations**.
+👉 Click on `Configurations`.

 ![Available models](assets/scenarios_3.png)